TYPO3-Documentation/ddev-typo3-docs/README.md

 > [!IMPORTANT]
 > Also, the official docker image is not yet released with support of
-> hot-reloading.
+> live document preview.
 To enable it, the project needs to be locally built
 > and delivered with a local "typo3-docs:local" container (via `make
 > vendor`).
 And then that container needs to be utilized:
 > ```bash